BillJr99/Ursinus-CSPedagogy/_pages/syllabus.md

   - section:
     - day: "T"
       starttime: "12:00 PM"
-      endtime: "1:20 PM"
+      endtime: "1:15 PM"
-      place: "Musser Auditorium"
+      place: "Pfahler 109"
     - day: "R"
       starttime: "12:00 PM"
-      endtime: "1:20 PM"
+      endtime: "1:15 PM"
-      place: "Musser Auditorium"
+      place: "Pfahler 109"
   midtermexam:
     - mdate: "TBD"
       mstarttime: "TBD"
       mendtime: "TBD"
       mroom: "TBD"
   finalexam:
-    - fdate: "2023/12/13"
+    - fdate: "TBD"
-      fstarttime: "9:00 AM"
+      fstarttime: "TBD"
-      fendtime: "12:00 PM"
+      fendtime: "TBD"
-      froom: "Musser Auditorium"
+      froom: "TBD"
-  flexible_submission_policy: "In the absence of <a href=\"#accommodations\">accommodations</a> arranged in advance with the instructor or college, all assignments are due at 10:59PM Eastern Time on the date(s) stated on the schedule.
-Assignments will be accepted without prior permission following this time with a points deduction of 4% per day if submitted before 10:59 PM Eastern Time on the day submitted.
-Each student will receive a total of 10 &quot;slack days&quot; for the semester with which to waive these grade reductions; for example, one assignment may be submitted 10 days late, or two assignments may be submitted 5 days late, with no grade reduction.
-Extra credit will not be awarded for assignments submitted under the flexible submission policy.
-Students with accommodations will receive additional &quot;slack days&quot; as specified within the accommodations letter; however, some deliverables cannot be subject to accommodations due to the time-sensitive nature of the assignment (for example, group assignments, presentations, and course surveys).
-Students who add the class late shall receive additional slack days equal to the number of days between the start of classes and the first date that approval is given or that class is attended (whichever occurs first).
+  flexible_submission_policy: "In the absence of <a href=\"#accommodations\">accommodations</a> arranged in advance with the instructor or college, all assignments are due at 11:59 PM Eastern Time on the date(s) stated on the schedule.
+With prior permission and a reasonable first draft submission by the deliverable deadline, any student may request a three day extension on any deliverable, as often as needed.
+Assignments will be accepted without prior permission following the original deadline, or, if requested, following the three-day extension deadline, with a points deduction of 10% per day if submitted before 11:59 PM Eastern Time on the day submitted.
+If a student adds the course late, deliverables due prior to or on the day of that student's registration will be due twice the number of days following the first day of the semester that they registered (for example, a student who registers on the third day of the semester shall receive six days to submit assignments from the first three days, and then the remainder of this policy takes effect for those and for all other deliverables).
 Under no circumstances (including accommodations) can late work be accepted after the final class meeting, nor during final exams week, nor after the exam."
-  late_penalty_per_period: 4
+  late_penalty_per_period: 10
   late_penalty_period: "day"
   banner: |
     <div style="width: 100%; display: table; border-collapse:separate; border-spacing:5px;">